David-Mawer/Alphabot-2-Raspberry-Pi-Code/README.md

 If it doesn't work - then you'll need to figure out which dependency hasn't been installed.

+Code::Blocks will show decent compile-time error messages; you can google these to figure out which libraries should be installed.

+I have assumed that you have the basic C++ toolset installed.

-Now - when the project runs - there are a few features that will work.
+So - when the project runs - then the rest of this README will make more sense to you.

 ---

 **Here's a breakdown of current functionality: -**

-When the app starts - it should flash the coloured LED's at the bottom of the bot.
+When the app starts - it should flash the coloured LED's at the bottom of the bot (for a short time).

-You can also use the infrared remote that comes with the bot to drive it around a bit.
+You can also be able to use the infrared remote that comes with the bot to drive it around a bit (be careful - the top middle button will turn off the bot).

-You may have managed to wire up the distance sensor

-> This sensor is not supported by default for the Raspberry Pi version
+Now - the distance sensor does not come with the Pi version of the bot.
+It's possible to buy this sensor seperately

-> of the bot - but it's possible to widen the gap between the top
+> Then, it's possible to widen the gap between the top
 > circuit board and the bottom circuit board of the bot.
 >
+> If you make the gap big enough - then you can
-> Then you can use the distance sensor.
+> plug in the distance sensor (and it works).

 If you've got the distance sensor installed - then the bot will beep and ignore your "forward" commands if there is an obstacle detected in front of the bot.